Image

 James P. McElvain, PhD

-Chief McElvain’s law enforcement tenure includes administering and enhancing public safety across organizations, jurisdictions, specialty teams and competing interests.
-He has demonstrated ability leading cooperative partnerships in community policing, building nonprofit partnerships, and enhancing productive relationships with diverse communities.
-This includes working with a Community Resource Team outlining a business case to address key performance gaps in policing in order to increase police resources through a five-year staffing plan.
-Following community concerns over a series of police shootings, Chief McElvain coordinated with the Police Executive Research Forum (PERF) to review the department’s policies, training, and use of force incidents, which resulted in 84 recommendations made by PERF for improvement.
-Following the PERF analysis, City leadership and Chief McElvain commissioned a Community Task Force on Policing to address the recommendations.
-In one year, 74 of the recommendations were accomplished, and work continues to complete the others.
+Dr. McElvain’s law enforcement tenure includes administering and enhancing public safety across organizations, jurisdictions, specialty teams and competing interests.
+He has demonstrated the ability to lead cooperative partnerships in community policing, building nonprofit partnerships and enhancing productive relationships with diverse communities.
+This includes working with a Community Resource Team outlining a business case to address key performance gaps in policing to increase police resources through a five-year staffing plan.
+Following community concerns over a series of police shootings, he coordinated with the Police Executive Research Forum (PERF) to review the department’s policies, training and use of force incidents, which resulted in 84 recommendations made by PERF for improvement.
+Following the PERF analysis, City leadership and Dr. McElvain commissioned a Community Task Force on Policing to address the recommendations.
+In one year, 74 of the recommendations were accomplished.